 We will accept scores from June 2015-November 2016 for Fall 2017 applications.

 The University of Montana requires TOEFL scores.

-Applicants must present proof of having completed at least 60 hours of volunteer or paid service in a medical or social field, and one completed evaluation form from someone involved with the applicant in such an experience.
+Students applying for admission will be required to complete at least 20 hours of volunteer or paid experience serving a patient population in a medical or social field and one completed evaluation form from someone involved with the applicant in such an experience.

-Interviews are with a team of two faculy members.
+Interviews are with a team of two faculty members.